FredyH/MySQLOO/README.md

 Query:abort()
 -- Returns [Boolean]
--- Attempts to abort the query if it is still in the state QUERY_WAITING -- Returns true if aborting was successful, false otherwise
+-- Attempts to abort the query if it is still in the state QUERY_WAITING -- Returns true if at least one running instance of the query was aborted successfully, false otherwise

 Query:lastInsert()
 -- Returns [Number]
 -- Gets the autoincrement index of the last inserted row of the current result set

-Query:status()
--- Returns [Number] (mysqloo.QUERY_* enums)
--- Gets the status of the query.

 Query:affectedRows()
 -- Returns [Number]